juliekoubova/qmk_userspace/README.md

-# Julie's QMK Userspace

-Hey everyone, this is my QMK userspace.
+Hey everyone, this is my [QMK userspace](https://docs.qmk.fm/newbs_external_userspace).

 # Vim Mode

 Perchance you're interested in my Vim mode.
 It is pretty comprehensive, if I dare say so myself.
 I have built it for my 60% keyboard, and also to reduce the differences switching between Windows, Linux, and macOS all day long.

 It uses a single `QK_VIM` keycode&mdash;I have this mapped on my `Caps Lock` key.